BlockchainCommons/developer-web-site/_pages/envelope.md

 meetings; [subscribe](https://www.blockchaincommons.com/subscribe/) to our announcements-only mailing list or join our Signal channel if you'd like to get involved.
 You can also
 [contact us](mailto:team@blockchaincommons.com) if you'd prefer to get more information first.

-Envelope is also on the experimental track as an [Informational Draft for the IETF](https://blockchaincommons.github.io/WIPs-IETF-draft-envelope/draft-mcnally-envelope.html).
+Gordian Envelope is also on the experimental track as an [Informational Draft for the IETF](https://blockchaincommons.github.io/WIPs-IETF-draft-envelope/draft-mcnally-envelope.html).
 Further, ongoing discussions are occurring with the W3C Credentials